The Girl in the Picture (1957 film)

-The Girl in the Picture is a 1957 British crime film directed by Don Chaffey and starring Donald Houston and Patrick Holt.
+The Girl in the Picture is a 1957 British second feature crime film directed by Don Chaffey and starring Donald Houston and Patrick Holt.
+It was written by Paul Ryder.

 Plot

-A photo submitted to a newspaper for a competition attracts the attention of crime reporter John Deering (Donald Houston).
-It shows the getaway car used in a robbery which lead to the unsolved murder of a policeman, and a glamorous woman (Junia Crawford) waving to the car's driver.
+A photograph submitted to a newspaper for a competition attracts the attention of crime reporter Jon Deering.
+It shows the getaway car used in a robbery which led to the unsolved murder of a policeman, and a glamorous woman waving to the car's driver.
 Deering undertakes to find the woman, believing she may hold the key to the killer's identity.
 However, the murderer is also alerted and attempts to silence the girl in the picture.